MRtrix3/mrtrix3/docs/reference/commands/mrfilter.rst

 Description
 -----------

-The available filters are: fft, gradient, median, smooth, normalise, zclean.
+The available filters are: boxblur, farid, fft, gaussian, laplacian3d, median, radialblur, sobel, sobelfeldman, sharpen, unsharpmask, zclean.

 Each filter has its own unique set of optional parameters.